29379/jezyki_skryptowe_final_project/README.md

 # jezyki_skryptowe_final_project
-Web scraping spider is made in scrapy and is used to collect film-themed data from sites such as imdb, filmweb or rotten tomatoes.
+Web scraping spider is made in scrapy and is used to collect film-themed data from sites such as imdb and filmweb.

 Acquired data is displayed through a web app designed in Django framework.